-Propaganda surrounding the sinking was a contributing factor in the United States eventually entering the war.
+Propaganda and patriotic fervor after the sinking nearly brought the United States into the war.

 Let’s take a look at the facts surrounding the sinking.